Price Waterhouse Coopers Deloitte

 If such an audit is to have any legitimacy it is essential that it should be commissioned and paid for by Austel.
 To allow one party to litigation to select and pay - undoubtedly generously - for the judge would not be tolerated in any judicial proceedings.
 It should not be tolerated here."

-Regardless of the concerns expressed by various government ministers, including Senator Alston, it was Telstra alone who paid Coopers & Lybrand and Bell Canada International Inc. to carry out that work.
-Then, in the case of the COT arbitrations, Telstra paid for the arbitrator and the arbitrator’s helpers who were then also exonerated from all liability for anything untoward that they might be involved in.
+Despite the concerns expressed by various government ministers, including Senator Alston, Telstra alone paid Coopers & Lybrand and Bell Canada International Inc. to do that work.
+In the case of the COT arbitrations, Telstra paid for the arbitrator and the arbitrator’s helpers, who were then exonerated from all liability for anything untoward they might have been involved in.
+Still, the RVA "service disconnected" fault problems were not appropriately addressed during my arbitration even though the then Shadow Minister for Communications Senator Richard Alston had raised them in the Senate on 25 February 1994.

-This is even more alarming because, although all this auditing was carried out on behalf of the Government Regulator, Telstra was still able to manipulate the results by hiding any findings that went against them, whether Coopers & Lybrand or BCI reported those findings, and they accomplished this with even more manipulation, this time by using various exemptions in the FOI Act, such as Legal Professional Privilege (LPP) or adverse findings against Telstra marked as (ADV), as (Exhibit 1015, 1016, 1017, 1018 and 1019 → AS-CAV Exhibit 1002 to 1019) so clearly show.
+This is even more alarming because, although all this auditing was carried out on behalf of the Government Regulator, Telstra could still manipulate the results by hiding any findings against them, whether Coopers & Lybrand or BCI reported those findings.
+They accomplished this with even more manipulation, this time by using various exemptions in the FOI Act, such as Legal Professional Privilege (LPP) or adverse findings against Telstra marked as (ADV), as (Exhibit 1015, 1016, 1017, 1018 and 1019 → AS-CAV Exhibit 1002 to 1019) so clearly show.

 A further alarming aspect of Telstra’s interference in the official auditing process is that any adverse findings could also be deliberately omitted from the formal Coopers and BCI reports that AUSTEL and the TIO had already agreed would be provided to the COT arbitrator.
-This meant that the arbitrator would never know what it was that Coopers and BCI found wrong with Telstra’s processes.
+This meant the arbitrator would never know what Coopers and BCI found wrong with Telstra’s processes.

-Since I have shown proved that both the Coopers & Lybrand and BCI reports were fundamentally flawed and exhibits (AS 1015, 1016, 1017, 1018 and AS 1019) show that not all the adverse findings against Telstra have been revealed – even now – how then can the present Coalition Government condone the behaviour that led to the arbitrator not only accepting two thoroughly flawed reports as arbitration evidence, but then basing his final decisions, in part at least, on those flawed reports?
+Since I have shown that both the Coopers & Lybrand and BCI reports were fundamentally flawed, and exhibits (AS 1015, 1016, 1017, 1018, and AS 1019) show that not all the adverse findings against Telstra have been revealed—even now—how can the present Coalition Government condone the behaviour that led to the arbitrator not only accepting two thoroughly flawed reports as arbitration evidence but also basing his final decisions, in part at least, on those flawed reports?

-How can the results of the COT arbitrations still stand, as they have for the last twenty years, when it has been obvious for some time that these were not the only findings against Telstra that Telstra has kept hidden, and that some of those hidden findings included technical documents that were falsified so the arbitrator would not uncover the truth about Telstra’s failing telecommunications network?
+How can the results of the COT arbitrations still stand, as they have for the last twenty years when it has been evident for some time that these were not the only findings against Telstra that Telstra has kept hidden and that some of those hidden findings included technical documents that were falsified so the arbitrator would not uncover the truth about Telstra’s failing telecommunications network?
 How could Telstra get away with manipulating the law as it stood back in 1994, without even being asked to explain what happened during the COT arbitrations?

 "I have at last received a copy of your terms of reference and these make it clear that the review requires Coopers & Lybrand to "conduct an independent audit of (the) adequacy, reasonableness and fairness (of) Telecom's approach to Difficult Network Faults reported by customers over the last 5 years".